-l.
-Departments and the Number of Students to be Accepted
+1. Departments and the Number of Students to be Accepted .1

-2. Eligibility and Application Requirements 2
+2. Eligibility and Application Requirements .2

-3. Application period 5
+3. Application period .5

-4. Application Documents and Procedures 5
+4. Application Documents and Procedures .6

-5. Examination and Selection.
-12
+5. Examination and Selection

+First term examination 13

+Second term examination 14

-6. Announcement of Results 14
+6. Announcement of Results 15

-7. Time of Enrollment 14
+7. Time of Enrollment 15

-8. Expenses Required at the Time of Enrollment 14
+8. Expenses Required at the Time of Enrollment 15

-9. Long-Term Course Program.
-15
+9. Long-Term Course Program 16

-10. .
-Handling of Personal Information.
-15
+10 Handling of Personal Information 16

-11. Other 16
+11 Other 17

-List of Fields of Study for which Students are Accepted (including faculty menterarch contents) nbers and
+List of Fields of Study for which Students are Accepted (including faculty membed research contents) rs

-Department of Integrative Life Sciences 17
+Department of Integrative Life Sciences 18

-Department of Ecological Developmental Adaptability Life Sciences 19
+Department of Ecological Developmental Adaptability Life Sciences.
+20

-Department of Molecular and Chemical Life Sciences 22
+Department of Molecular and Chemical Life Sciences 23